Tornadoes of 2022: March 5–7 (United States)

-March 21–23
+March 21–23 (United States)

 A three-day tornado outbreak unfolded across the Southern and Eastern United States, beginning on March 21.
 That morning, the Storm Prediction Center issued a moderate risk in anticipation for the event, as favorable conditions for severe weather developed over east-central Texas, where a 15%, hatched area for tornadoes, indicating the possibility of strong tornadoes, was introduced.
 Multiple supercell thunderstorms formed over the area on March 21, prompting the issuance of numerous tornado warnings in Texas and southern Oklahoma, including several PDS tornado warnings.
 An EF3 tornado caused major damage to homes and school buildings in the city of Jacksboro, Texas, and destroyed some wind turbines and metal truss towers outside of town, injuring nine people.
-The same supercell produced an EF2 tornado in Sherwood Shores, Texas that caused major damage to homes, destroyed mobile homes, killed one person, and injured 11 others before crossing the state line and causing severe damage at the Buncombe Creek Marina near Kingston, Oklahoma.
-Two EF1 tornadoes caused considerable damage near Bowie, Texas and injured three people, while a high-end EF2 tornado flipped cars and caused major damage to homes and businesses in the Austin suburb of Round Rock, as well as areas to the northeast, injuring 16 others.
+The same supercell produced an EF2 tornado in Sherwood Shores, Texas, that caused major damage to homes, destroyed mobile homes, killed one person, and injured 11 others before crossing the state line and causing severe damage at the Buncombe Creek Marina near Kingston, Oklahoma.
+Two EF1 tornadoes caused considerable damage near Bowie, Texas, and injured three people, while a high-end EF2 tornado flipped cars and caused major damage to homes and businesses in the Austin suburb of Round Rock, as well as areas to the northeast, injuring 16 others.
 Later that evening, numerous additional strong tornadoes touched down across eastern Texas, including an EF2 tornado that killed one person and injured 10 others in and around Crockett, where multiple homes and a convenience store suffered major structural damage.

-Another strong tornado produced high-end EF2 damage near Ore City, destroying homes and mobile homes and injuring 7 people.
+Another strong supercell produced high-end EF2 damage near Ore City, destroying homes and mobile homes and injuring seven people.
 Other strong EF2 tornadoes occurred near the towns of Kingsbury, Elgin and Cushing.
 Tornadic activity continued into March 22 as the system moved eastward into Louisiana and Mississippi where another moderate risk, including a 15% hatched risk area for tornadoes, was issued.
 Numerous tornadoes reported in both states as well as Alabama, including an EF3 tornado struck rural Kemper County, Mississippi in the Damascus area, producing severe tree damage and destroying a couple of homes.
 Later that evening, a strong multiple-vortex EF3 tornado was broadcast live on television as it caused major damage in the New Orleans metropolitan area, with the most severe damage occurring in the inner suburb of Arabi.
 Many homes were destroyed and vehicles were tossed in Arabi, where one person was killed, and two more were injured.
-On March 23, more tornadoes were confirmed in states farther to the east, including two EF2 tornadoes that caused significant damage near Pickens, South Carolina and Gladesboro, Virginia.
+On March 23, more tornadoes were confirmed in states farther to the east, including two EF2 tornadoes that caused significant damage near Pickens, South Carolina, and Gladesboro, Virginia.
 A few weak EF0 tornadoes were confirmed as far north as Ohio.
 A total of 85 tornadoes occurred as a result of this outbreak, which resulted in three tornadic fatalities, three non-tornadic fatalities, and at least 67 injuries.